Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/5_RGB_LED.rst

 First, observe the project result, and then learn about the code in detail.

-If you have any concerns, please send an email to: support@freenove.com
+:combo:`red font-bolder:If you have any concerns, please send an email to:` support@freenove.com

-1. Use cd command to enter 5_ RainbowLED directory of C code.
+1. Use cd command to enter 5_RainbowLED directory of C code.

 .. code-block:: console